philipostr/PDP/diary.md

 Something that did require changes to the grammar was the concept of the `Program` token.
 It inherently has no meaning by holding an unknowable amount of `Unit` tokens, because it doesn't actually tell the parser how to divide anything up.
 If each `Unit` was a line, then it would be salvageable, but that is not the case.

 So where does that leave us?
-There's an easy answer: I rewrote the entire grammar, and through the architecture out of the window.
+There's an easy answer: I rewrote the entire grammar, and threw the architecture out of the window.
 You can read more about the grammar (it's actually TWO grammars) in the [specs folder](https://github.com/philipostr/PDP/tree/f5cc208a2af6acffb18525721b1de7a84333c217/specs), it is quite a lot more complete, and extremely well documented.
 I guess this is it for now, thanks for waiting for 20+ days for this update!

 ## Entry #1 (July 24, 2025): *Every great Oddysey has an inception*